 Action Steps

-Employers may encounter a number of challenges during election season, as politics may introduce heightened tension and conflict in the workplace.
-In addition, employers must contend with a range of laws governing political speech, activity and related conduct.
-Therefore, it is important for employers to take proactive steps to encourage a civil workplace and avoid potential legal pitfalls.
-This Compliance Bulletin provides guidance employers may use to navigate politics in the workplace.
+Employers may encounter several challenges during election season, as politics can introduce heightened emotional tension and conflict in the workplace.
+In addition, employers must contend with a range of laws governing political speech, activity, and related conduct.

 Employee Speech in the Workplace

-In general, the free speech protections granted by the First Amendment of the U.S. Constitution do not apply to private employers and their employees.
+Generally, the free speech protections afforded by the First Amendment of the U.S. Constitution do not apply to private employers and their employees.
 In most states, absent an employment agreement to the contrary, employees are considered “at-will” employees and may be terminated for any lawful reason.
-Therefore, subject to limited exceptions, employers may refuse to hire, discharge or otherwise discriminate against employees based on their speech.
+Therefore, subject to limited exceptions, employers may refuse to hire, discharge, or otherwise discriminate against employees based on their speech.

-However, there are certain legal protections and other considerations with respect to restricting employee political speech in the workplace, as outlined below.
-These restrictions generally apply to all forms of employee political speech, including but not limited to written or verbal speech, wearing clothing or displaying symbols conveying political opinions, and distributing literature regarding political issues.
+However, there are certain legal protections and other considerations regarding the restriction of employee political speech in the workplace, as outlined below.
+These restrictions generally apply to all forms of employee political speech, including, but not limited to, written or verbal speech, wearing clothing or displaying symbols that convey political opinions, and distributing literature regarding political issues.

 NLRA Protections

 Therefore, although employers may limit political speech, they must be careful that such restrictions do not infringe on employees’ right to engage in protected concerted activity under the NLRA.
-If any political discussions relate to the terms and conditions of employment, they are likely protected by the NLRA, and employees may not be penalized or discriminated against on the basis of such discussions.
+Suppose any political discussions relate to the terms and conditions of employment.
+In that case, they are likely protected under the NLRA, and employees may not be penalized or discriminated against for engaging in such discussions.

-However, the NLRB has expressed that speech that is derogatory, abusive or discriminatory such that it may lead to a hostile work environment is not protected, even if it relates to employee working conditions.
+However, the NLRB has stated that speech that is derogatory, abusive, or discriminatory, to the extent that it may create a hostile work environment, is not protected, even if it pertains to employee working conditions.

 Equal Employment Opportunity Laws